kawaicheung/naming-things/manuscript/01_Intro.md

 I'm the kind of programmer that obsesses over these seemingly inconsequential verbal details.
 Finding that just-right name gives me the same kind of adrenaline boost I get after I've solved a difficult problem or figured out a much cleaner approach to an ugly solution.

-* * *

-If you've written code long enough, there's a good chance you're familiar with this quote, attributed to Phil Karlton.
+My obsession with naming started from a quote I read some time ago.
+If you've written code long enough, there's a good chance you've heard it as well.

-> There are only two hard things in Computer Science: cache invalidation and naming things.
+> There are only two hard things in Computer Science: cache invalidation and naming things. - Phil Karlton

 Karlton was a developer at Netscape back in the day and I'm sure he did great work.
 But, it's this quote that he will be forever remembered by in the programming industry.